unibo-spe/spe-slides/content/04-build-automation/_generator.md

 * A registered **groupId**
     * Registration of GitHub (`io.github.yourghusername`) domains is semi-automatic
         * The system verifies identity by asking for the creation of a repository named as a token
-    * Custom domains are handled manually, contact service
+    * Custom domains are handled manually -- contact the service
 * Complete *project metadata* in a `pom.xml` file
     * Including developers, urls, project description, etc.

-The submission procedures has been greatly simplified recently with the Gradle plugin portal:
+The submission procedure has been greatly simplified recently with the Maven Central Portal:
-1. Create all artifact in a maven-repository-compatible layout
+1. Create all artifacts in a Maven-repository-compatible layout
 2. Sign all artifacts
 3. Create a zip archive including the repository layout
 4. Upload to Maven Central Portal